Machine Gun Kelly Joins Huge Protests Against Police Brutality: "Justice Soon"

 MGK x Equality

-Last night, Kelly went to Instagram and shared some must-see moments.
+Last night, Machine Gun Kelly went to Instagram and shared some must-see moments from the protest.
 The shots feature him surrounded by other peaceful protestors wanting justice for blacks.

 “justice soon…❤️✊🏿✊🏾✊🏽” -Machine Gun Kelly’s Instagram